 You can use these on burgers in place of pickles or as a refreshing side dish.

 How to Ferment Garlicky Radishes

-Fermenting allows the process of bacterial build up to ferment the radishes (lactic acid), making them good for your gut and quite tasty!
+Fermenting allows the process of the bacterial build-up to ferment the radishes (lactic acid), making them good for your gut and quite tasty!
 This is also known as lacto-fermenting.
-While this doesn’t make your radishes shelf stable for long-term, it does extend the storage capability of your radishes for up to two months.
+While this doesn’t make your radishes shelf-stable for long-term, it does extend the storage capability of your radishes for up to two months.